Baby's 2-Year Checkup: What to Expect

 - If your child doesn't like a particular food, keep offering it.
 She may change her mind later.

-- At this stage, your child should be eating 3 meals and 2 healthy snacks a day.
+- At this stage, your child should be eating about 3 meals and 2 healthy snacks a day.

 - Don't worry if your child doesn't eat much at times.
 Most of the time, it should balance out.